sqass/api-testing/README.md

 [Refer to authorization section how to authorize endpoint](###Authorization)

-Let's update again the state of employee 2 from `IL` to `NY`.
-For this we will be using PATCH request.
+Let's update employee 2 again, changing their state from `IL` to `NY`.
+For this we will be using a PATCH request.

-You might be wondering, whats the difference between PUT and PATCH.
-In Patch request, we do not send entire request body details.
-We only send what are required
+You might be wondering, what's the difference between PUT and PATCH?
+In a PATCH request, we do not send the entire request body details.
+We only send what is changing.

 `RequestUrl` : http://127.0.0.1:7174/api/employee/2